squinkylabs/SquinkyVCV/docs/shaper.md

 One thing all wavefolders have in common is that the sound changes quite a bit as the gain increases, sounding something like a filter sweep, or even more like the sweep of a synched VCO.
 So one of the first things to try is modulating the gain input with an envelope or other modulation source.

-One thing our wavefolder has in common with the analog classics is that it has little or no aliasing.
+Like the analog classics that inspired it, Shaper's wavefolder has little or no aliasing.
 Wavefolding generates a huge amount of high harmonics, so a digital implementation that does not deal with the aliasing is going to sound different from Shaper (or an analog module).

 That said, musicians can undoubtedly find uses for the fully aliased version.
 We encourage you to try at 16X and at 1X.